Mark-Phillipson/TalonCommandSearchExtension/README.md

 3. **🔄 Run**: `Talon: Refresh Index` (first time only - imports your commands)
 4. **🔍 Search**: `Talon: Search Commands` or use `Ctrl+Shift+T`
 5. **📊 Enjoy**: See your command breakdown and start searching instantly!
+6. **🧠 Try List Matching**: Search for values like "left", "chrome", or "happy" to see the magic!

 ## ⚙️ Configuration